 Handling failed payment attempts

-Sometimes a customer's payment will fail, for a variety of possible reasons.
-We call this a "failed payment attempt" -- the customer attempted to pay, but their payment was not accepted.
+Sometimes a customer's payment will fail, for one of a variety of possible reasons.
+We call this a "failed payment attempt" -- the customer tried to pay, but their payment was not accepted.

 Common payment failure reasons include:

 - Standard declines (insufficient available credit/balance to process the order)

 - Incorrect card information, such as a mistyped card number

 - Address verification failures, if configured, such as a mismatched zip code

 - Security code (CVV) failures, such as a mistyped CVV number

 For most gateways/processors, Open Dining first attempts an authorization on the customer's card.
 (This is also called a hold.)
 An authorization simply holds funds on the card until it's captured (settled) or voided (canceled).
 Once the authorization succeeds, we then capture the authorization to finalize the transaction and process the order successfully.

 When a payment fails, though, this can leave the authorization stuck on the customer's card.
 Open Dining tries to send a Void, which attempts to cancel the authorization, but some banks still leave the authorization on the card for 5-7 business days.
 In most cases, the customer has not actually been double-charged, but the authorization from the first failed attempt is stuck on their card and will fall off automatically.